David-L-R/David-L-R/README.md

-## 👋 Hey, I am a Software developer and an instructor
+### 👋 Hey, I am a Software developer and an instructor

 ### 🎖️ I have extensive experience

 - Leading both teams and projects
 - Over a decade teaching and training students and staff

-🔥 I have a deep passion for
+## 🔥 I have a deep passion for

 - Learning and education
 - Teaching
 - Helping others achieve their career goals
 - Technology and its potential to boost all of the above

-ℹ️ More Info about me
+## ℹ️ More information about me

 - [LinkedIn](https://www.linkedin.com/in/david-rajcher/)
 - [Articles](https://david-l-r.medium.com/)
 - [Website](https://davidrajcher.com)

-🤖 My Preferred technologies are
+## 🤖 My Preferred technologies are

 - Languages: Typescript & Javascript (& HTML & CSS)
 - Frontend Libraries: React